HuyaneMatsu/hata/docs/topics/slash.md

 @Nitori.interactions(guild=TEST_GUILD)
 async def repeat(
-    text : ('str', 'The content to repeat')
+    text: ('str', 'The content to repeat')
 ):
     """What should I exactly repeat?"""
     if not text: